 No matter the reasons that medical mistakes occur, the hard truth is that medical mistakes are killing hundreds of Americans every day.
 Dr. Peter Pronovost, testifying at the Senate hearing, recounted it best when he said, "What these numbers say is that every day, a 747 [airplane], two of them are crashing, we would not tolerate that degree of preventable harm in any other forum."

-At Goldberg Finnegan & Mester, we believe that you also should not tolerate preventable medical mistakes which affect you or your family.
+At Goldberg Finnegan, our Silver Spring personal injury lawyers believe that you also should not tolerate preventable medical mistakes which affect you or your family.
 You trust your medical providers to help you recover from illness or injury when this trust is broken because of their negligence, you deserve to be compensated for your pain.

 If you or your loved one has been injured by a medical error/mistake, the medical malpractice attorneys at Goldberg Finnegan are here to help.
 Call (888) 213-8140 to schedule your free consultation with our office today.